jamest7783/jamest7783/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... a self-built Trading Application
+- 🔭 I’m currently working on ... a social-network for traders & investors
 - 🌱 I’m currently learning ...
 React.js